Ram-Ramadoss/catch-22/README.md

 ## Definitions and Data Sources
 Coalition: List of all groups and people who either support or oppose Prop 22 but do not necessarily contribute money to supporting/opposing Prop 22

-Contributors: List of all groups and people who financially support the coalitions to support or oppose Prop 22
+<br/>Contributors: List of all groups and people who financially support the coalitions to support or oppose Prop 22

 Contributor data was collected from: http://cal-access.sos.ca.gov/Campaign/Measures/

-Coalition lists were gathered from each coalition's website:
+<br/>Coalition lists were gathered from each coalition's website:
 <br/>Yes Coalition: https://yeson22.com/coalition/
 <br/>No Coalition: https://nooncaprop22.com/our_coalition